focusaurus/chapped-lisp/readme.md

 ## Gaping Holes

-There is zero error handling of invalid syntax and zero code to generate helpful error messages so far.
+There is near-zero error handling of invalid syntax and zero code to generate helpful error messages so far.
 If you provide invalid lisp syntax, at the moment, **You're Gonna Have a Bad Time™**.

 ## CLI Usage